TACC/Lmod/docs/source/170_hooks.rst

     hook.register("load", load_hook_b) -- overwrites the previous hook,

     hook.register("load", load_hook_a)
-    hook.register("load", load_hook_b,"replace") -- overwrites the previous hook,
+    hook.register("load", load_hook_b, "replace") -- overwrites the previous hook function,

     -- > the following will run load_hook_a then load_hook_b.
-    hook.register("load", load_hook_a, "append") -- appends to the previous hook
+    hook.register("load", load_hook_a)           -- initializes the load hook function
-    hook.register("load", load_hook_b, "append") -- appends to the previous hook
+    hook.register("load", load_hook_b, "append") -- appends to the previous hook function.

     -- > the following will run load_hook_b then load_hook_a
-    hook.register("load", load_hook_a, "prepend") -- prepends to the previous hook
+    hook.register("load", load_hook_a) -          -- initializes the load hook function
-    hook.register("load", load_hook_b, "prepend") -- prepends to the previous hook
+    hook.register("load", load_hook_b, "prepend") -- prepends to the previous hook function

-Note that if the optional third argument (the action argument) causes the 2nd call to hook.register to replace the first function.
+Note that if the optional third argument (the action argument) is missing, causes the 2nd call or later call to hook.register to replace the function for a given hook name.

 There are some hooks (such as groupName, SiteName, etc) that require return values.
-The last register hook function will be used to return the value.
+The last registered hook function will be used to return the value.